ATNU/poetic-transformations-server/EndpointList.md

 ---

 # Get inventory
 Access an inventory with key information for each file in database.
-Currently returns title and author.

 ##URL
 /inv